-EBITDA underlying is defined as underlying operating profit before depreciations and amortisations.
+EBITDA underlying is defined as operating profit/loss (EBIT) underlying before depreciations and amortisations.
 The APM is used to measure performance from operational activities.
-EBITDA underlying should not be considered as an alternative to operating profit and profit before tax as an indicator of the company's operations in accordance with generally accepted accounting principles.
+EBITDA underlying should not be considered as an alternative to operating profit and profit/loss before tax as an indicator of the company's operations in accordance with generally accepted accounting principles.
 Nor is EBITDA underlying an alternative to cash flow from operating activities in accordance with generally accepted accounting principles.